 There is also the reputational damage.
 Three in 10 small businesses who suffered a cyber breach reported they had to inform customers and clients, which can jeopardize relationships.

-A compromised website can also place a small business in the online penalty box: Blacklisted by search engines or internet security companies.
+A compromised website can also place a small business in the online penalty box: Blocklisted by search engines or internet security companies.
 If that occurs, website traffic plummets as would-be customers no longer see the site in search results.

 It’s the double whammy of website security: First the hacker steals, then a small business can’t make money because their website is invisible to customers.

 This is where the paradox grows even deeper.
-Getting flagged and blacklisted for having malware effectively shuts down a small business’s website; not getting flagged when a website has malware leads to greater vulnerability to hackers.
+Getting flagged and blocklisted for having malware effectively shuts down a small business’s website; not getting flagged when a website has malware leads to greater vulnerability to hackers.

-GoDaddy found that in 90 percent of cases, an infected website was not flagged for malware and blacklisted.
+GoDaddy found that in 90 percent of cases, an infected website was not flagged for malware and blocklisted.
 That means the small business operator could be continually targeted by a hacker without their knowledge.

 With that in mind, GoDaddy offers up this small business website security report based on our own research of both our customers and other small business experiences.
 We have rich data — thanks in part to our acquisition of Sucuri Security, the leader in providing detection and protection services to websites as well as helping them recover after an attack.